DavidLejeune/01-temperature-converter/readme.md

 ***

 ## Description
-Ruby to to convert a Celcius temperature , given by 4 different methods , to Fahrenheit and Kelvin from a terminal app.
+Ruby app to convert a Celcius temperature , given by 4 different methods , to Fahrenheit and Kelvin from a terminal app.

 There a 4 different ways to give/get a Celcius value to be converted :